SeeGround: See and Ground for Zero-Shot Open-Vocabulary 3D Visual Grounding: Related work

 \textbf{MLLMs Models for 3D Perception.} Recent progress in MLLMs has enhanced 3D understanding by applying 2D techniques to 3D contexts \cite{liu2023seal,li2024is,xu2024superflow}.
-Scene-LLM \cite{fu2023scene-llm} expands MLLMs capabilities by supporting 3D dense captioning and semantic segmentation.
+Scene-LLM \cite{fu2023scene-llm} expands MLLMs' capabilities by supporting 3D dense captioning and semantic segmentation.
 Uni3DL \cite{li2023uni3dl} introduces a unified framework combining 3D understanding with language comprehension, while 3D-ViSTA \cite{3dvista2023} leverages transformers to align 3D visual data with text inputs, advancing dual-modality comprehension.
 ConceptFusion \cite{conceptfusion2023} integrates 3D object instances with conceptual knowledge from language, reinforcing 3D semantic understanding and enabling reasoning.
-SceneVerse \cite{jia2023sceneverse} introduces a language-annotated dataset of 3D environments, helping MLLMs learn spatial relationships.
+Glover~\cite{Ma2024GLOVER} handles 3D manipulation task.
+SceneVerse \cite{jia2023sceneverse} introduces a language-annotated dataset of 3D environments, helping MLLMs to learn spatial relationships.
 In addition, RLHF-V \cite{sun2024interactive} enables agents to perform 3D tasks from natural language commands, supporting interactive tasks such as ac and task planning.
 These models highlight MLLMs' adaptability in enhancing 3D perception, reasoning, and spatial understanding.
-Our approach builds on these advancements by providing a zero-shot 3D grounding model that enhances adaptability, enhances robustness, and offers broader viewpoint coverage for complex 3D tasks.
+Our approach builds on these advancements by offering a zero-shot 3D grounding model with improved adaptability, robustness, and broader viewpoint coverage for complex 3D tasks.